Higher order PCA-like rotation-invariant features for detailed shape descriptors modulo rotation: Introduction

 For example in chemoinformatics there are used $d=3$ dimensional shape descriptors as distances from specific points~\cite{ultrafast}, or based on spherical harmonics~\cite{harm}, or fitting parabola and describing evolution through its cross-section~\cite{shape} - all providing description of shape having low details.

-Here we propose looking novel approach extending PCA(principal component analysis)-based approximation of shape as ellipsoid by covariance matrix (order-2) like in Fig. \ref{ex}, into higher order tensors e.g. central moments, or polynomials multiplied by Gaussian - as in Fig. \ref{Hermite} allowing as detailed shape description as needed, continuous, allowing to decode the shape.
+Here we propose looking novel approach extending PCA(principal component analysis)-based approximation of shape as ellipsoid by covariance matrix (order-2) like in Fig. \ref{ex}, into higher order tensors e.g. central moments, or polynomials multiplied by Gaussian - as in Fig. \ref{Hermite} allowing as detailed shape description as needed, still allowing to decode this shape.
+Additionally it is continuous, preventing jumps in description for small shape changes, also allowing to describe dynamics e.g. by sets/sequences of invariants through molecular dynamics.

+Related spherical harmonics go from description to invariants by sums of squares, this way losing information.
+Instead, the proposed descriptions by just polynomials allows for as many graph-based invariants as we want, hopefully allowing for complete description modulo rotation, however, finding complete sets of such invariant remains an open question.

-This is initial article proposing this looking novel family of methods, intended to be extended both from theoretical side, and its various applications.
+This is early article proposing this looking novel family of methods, intended to be extended both from theoretical side, and its various applications.